 Do you still want to give up?

-If you are feeling stuck in a rut, change something small and see how it alters your perspective.
+If you are feeling stuck in a rut, read some personal development books, change something small and see how it alters your perspective.
 Take an extra hour off midweek or start the day with a positive mantra.

 After gaining her Law degree in 2012 Sarah Buttery made the decision to go it alone and start her own business as she wanted the freedom and independence of being her own boss, and above all the opportunity to make her own decisions.